Key West fishing boats docked at sunset before a charter trip

 Today, guests can walk the same harbor culture and choose from a deep fleet of reef, wreck, flats, backcountry, and offshore captains.
 We have many captains from this dock and the surrounding Key West fleet available to book, which makes it easy to turn the island’s fishing history into a real day on the water.

-How to choose the right Key West charter
+How to choose the right Key West fishing trip

-Key West has one of the widest trip menus in Florida.
-Use these quick rules of thumb to narrow it down before you start comparing live listings.
+Key West has one of the widest fishing trip menus in Florida.
+Use these quick rules of thumb to narrow it down before you start comparing live Key West fishing trips.

 • Pick a trip style first